- VMware macOS Unlocker

 - Select Apple Mac OS X in the Guest operating system section and select macOS 10.14 in the Version section.
 Click Next.

 - In the Name the Virtual Machine window, name the virtual machine and virtual machine directory.
 I personally would put it on a different drive than the system drive.

 - Select the size for the new virtual disk in the Specify Disk Capacity window.
 This is the virtual disk to be installed macOS.
 Click Next and then Finish.

 Add macOS image

-After creating the virtual machine, we have a virtual disk to install macOS High Sierra.
+After creating the virtual machine, we have a virtual disk to install macOS Mojave.
 Now we just need to add a new virtual disk containing the macOS installer.
 You can also create a macOS bootable USB, then boot USB in VMware Workstation to install but using a virtual hard disk will be a lot simpler.

 - Select the virtual machine just created, click on Edit virtual machine settings.